-Ai Vy Bui has been see on The Coterie stage after appearing in The Miracle Worker and A Charlie Brown Christmas.
+Ai Vy Bui has appeared on The Coterie stage in The Miracle Worker and A Charlie Brown Christmas.
 Previously, she was seen in Junie B. Jones at Theatre for Young America, Not With A Bang, but a Whimper at Just Off Broadway Theatre, Lovesick during the 2015 Fringe Festival, The Butcher’s Son at The Buffalo Room, and Avenue Q at The Barn Players.

 Cam Burns was seen at The Coterie in the orginal cast of Rudolph The Red-Nosed Reindeer: The Musical, and an understudy for Goosebumps: Phantom of the Auditorium- The Musical, as well as The Coterie’s performance camp production of Bugsy Malone, Jr. Other credits include Chainsaw: The Musical and Eurydice at The Living Room Theatre and 13 The Musical with The Barn Players.

 Raes Calvert first came to The Coterie starring as Max in Where the Wild Things Are, a show that has taken him across North America.
 Raes is born and raised in Vancouver, British Columbia, Canada, where he runs a theatre company, Hardline Productions.
 He is a recipient of a Jessie Richardson theatre award and is a graduate of Studio 58’s theatre training program at Langara College.